0NIKHIL4/Fund-Raising/README.md

 # AlchemyClub Dao Club

-Alchemy Dao Club allows you to manage investment clubs, and to spread access to participate in investment funds to anyone, decentralized, agile, and without bureaucracy.Implementing a comprehensive on-chain governance system allows DataDAO members to create and vote on proposals, covering aspects such as member management, dataset storage and distribution, and token distribution.
-This ensures a democratic and transparent decision-making process within the DAO.

 For years I have wanted to participate in fund initiatives to invest in projects (startups and others), but the bureaucracy, the high requirements, and many other problems make it very difficult.
 And it is something that not only I experience, but also many other people who have a little money and want to support projects in the medium/long term.